sumanpokhrel-11/sumanpokhrel-11/README.md

-- 🔭 I’m currently working on Python Bootcamp
+- 🔭 I’m currently working on Cine Marga which is started as a college project but we are working on to make it as a commercial project not just an academic project.
 - 🌱 I’m currently learning Python